niclan/Javafox/README.md

 4. (if on OSX): reboot (needed for some env variables)

+5. Review Dockerfile.
+E.g. about disabling modern TLS and such

-5. Run ```docker build -t javafox .```  This makes a Ubuntu 16.04 docker image labeled "javafox" containing firefox-esr-52, java, flash and a account called ffuser.
+6. Run ```docker build -t javafox .```  This makes a Ubuntu 16.04 docker image labeled "javafox" containing firefox-esr-52, java, flash and a account called ffuser.
 The image is >1GB at time of creation.
 It will save caches and other config (java and firefox) outside the container in your home directory under ~/.javafox.

 ## Using